vanilla-manifesto/vanilla-mock-manifesto/README.md

 If you felt something hard to write mocks or tests, Vanilla Mocker should find several design smells.

-Because the important part of Vanilla Mocking are sensitivity of design smells.
+Because the most important part of Vanilla Mocking is keen sensitivity of design smells.
 Vanilla Mocks does not hide any design smells, but Mock libraries hides often them.